Koed00/django-whoshere/README.md

 Sets the timeout for user activity.
 Defaults to 300 seconds.
 - `WHOSHERE_LABEL='Active Users'`
 Overrides the admin link label.
 Defaults to 'Active Users'
+- `WHOSHERE_PREFIX='whoshere'`
+Prefix used in cache keys.
+Defaults to 'whoshere'.

 ##Notes
 - Middleware is kept as small as possible and only adds IP and User Agent to the cache for the current logged in user.